antimof/UxPlay/README.txt

 downloads, "UxPlay" for "git clone" downloads) and build/install with "cmake . ; make ; sudo make install" (same as for Linux).

-The macOS build uses OpenGL, not X11, to create the mirror display window.
-This has some "quirks": the window title is "OpenGL renderer" instead of the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).
-The option -t *timeout* cannot be used because if the GStreamer pipeline is destroyed while the OpenGL window is still open, and uxplay is left running, a segfault occurs (this is an issue with the glimagesink GStreamer OpenGL plugin, not UxPlay).
-Also, the resolution settings "-s wxh" do not affect the (small) initial mirror window size, but the window can be expanded using the mouse or trackpad.
+On the macOS build, autovideosink uses OpenGL, not X11, to create the mirror display window (equivalent to "-vs glimagesink"; "-vs osxvideosink" can also be used).
+The window title does not show the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).
+On macOS, The option -t *timeout* cannot be used because if the GStreamer pipeline is destroyed while the mirror window is still open, a segfault occurs (this is an issue with the GStreamer plugins, not UxPlay).
+Also, the resolution settings "-s wxh" do not affect the (small) initial OpenGL mirror window size, but the window can be expanded using the mouse or trackpad.
+In contrast, a window created with "-vs osxvideosink" is initially big, but has the wrong aspect ratio (stretched image); in this case the aspect ratio changes when the window width is changed by dragging its side.

 ***Building OpenSSL and libplist from source on macOS***